Student budgeting planner

 Don't buy new books – rent, borrow or buy second-hand instead

 At the start of a new term, it's likely you'll be given a list of books you'll need over the year.
 Depending on your course, some textbooks can break the bank and leave you out of pocket.

 Alternatively, scout around campus, department noticeboards and even Amazon and eBay (see our eBay buying tips for help) for people selling books they no longer need.
 If no new editions have been released since they bought them, you're getting exactly the same book, possibly just with a worn-in look.
-Charity shops are also good for cheap textbook hunting, especially in your university town or city.
+Charity shops are also good for cheap textbook hunting.

 And thanks to the internet, consider year-long book rentals.
-Sites such as VitalSource will loan you an electronic version of textbooks for up to a year, for up to 50% less than buying the text new.
+Sites such as VitalSource will loan you an electronic version of textbooks for up to a year, for up to 80% less than buying new.